-If you have found an item, please bring it to the Trillium Store or to the administrative offices.
+If you have found an item, please bring it to the Trillium Store.
 If you have lost an item, please contact the Garden Office at 425-452-2750 or email us.
 When emailing, please include a description of the lost item, and a photo if possible.

 Free parking is available in the Garden parking lot, immediately adjacent to the Visitor Center and the Garden.
 When parking in the Garden lot, please lock your vehicle and take all valuables with you.
 There is no bus parking onsite.
 Overflow parking is available at Wilburton Hill Park.
 Drive east past the Garden entrance to the bend in the road and turn right into that lot.